Our Staff

 Peter Tranter

-Peter has led WA PCYC as Chief Executive Officer since November 2022, bringing to the role a career that has spanned international finance, government and the tertiary education sector.
-Originally qualifying as a lawyer in WA, he began as a banking and finance lawyer at Freshfields in London, specialising in securitisation and structured finance, before taking on roles in asylum and humanitarian protection with the United Kingdom government.
+Peter is Chief Executive Officer of WA PCYC.
+His career spans international finance, government and higher education.
+Admitted as a lawyer in Western Australia, he began his career in London as a banking and finance lawyer specialising in securitisation and structured finance, and later held roles in asylum and humanitarian protection with the United Kingdom Government.

 Jeanette Halford